cod1r/tack/README.md

 MOUSEDOWN handling needs to be more accurate

 more things to do:
-  LINE NUMBERS NEED TO BE IMPLEMENTED
+  - LINE NUMBERS NEED TO BE IMPLEMENTED
-  THERE IS A BUG WITH PASTING where if 'v' is typed and ctrl is not held, it will paste the clipboard contents HIGHLIGHTED TEXT should all be deleted on backspace for some reason, when switching to a file, text is highlighted from the beginning to where the last cursor click position was
+  - HIGHLIGHTED TEXT should all be deleted on backspace
+  - for some reason, when switching to a file, text is highlighted from the beginning to where the last cursor click position was
-  There is too much nested state, so things are hard to read. this means another session of code cleanup
+  - There is too much nested state, so things are hard to read. this means another session of code cleanup
+  - every file should keep track of its scroll position
+  - every file needs to occasionally poll if it's contents have changed on disk and make a decision about current changes vs changes on disk